ahmed3000xp/RetroFlex-OS/README.md

+# RetroFlex OS Project

+## Overview
+RetroFlex is a UNIX-like OS compatible with GNU+Linux programs and its own programs.

-RetroFlex OS Installation Instructions
+## Installation Instructions

-For Windows Users:
+### For Windows Users:
 If you are using Windows, you'll need to install WSL (Windows Subsystem for Linux) and then install a GNU+Linux distribution through the Microsoft Store.

-For Debian/Ubuntu/Ubuntu-based Systems:
+### For Debian/Ubuntu/Ubuntu-based Systems:
 Run the following command:

 sudo apt install xorriso grub-common qemu-system-x86 nasm gcc make -y